-Municipal Advisory Council of Texas (MAC) - The designated State of Texas Information Depository as approved by the SEC with respect to filings made in connection with undertakings.

-- Municipal Securities Rulemaking Board (MSRB) A self-regulating organization established on September 5, 1975, upon the appointment of a 15-member Board by the Securities and Exchange Agreement.
+- Municipal Advisory Council of Texas (MAC) The designated State of Texas Information Depository as approved by the SEC with respect to filings made in connection with undertakings. - Municipal Securities Rulemaking Board (MSRB) A self-regulating organization established on September 5, 1975 upon the appointment of a 15-member Board by the Securities and Exchange Agreement.
 The MSRB, comprised of representatives from investment banking firms, dealer bank representatives, and public representatives, is entrusted with the responsibility of writing rules of conduct for the municipal securities market.
-New Board members are selected by the MSRB pursuant to the method set forth in Board rules. - Negotiated Sale A sale of securities in which the terms of sale are determined through negotiation between the issuer and the purchaser, typically an underwriter, without competitive bidding. - Net Interest Cost The average interest cost of a bond issue calculated on the basis of simple interest. - Net Revenue Gross revenue excluding fair market value adjustment, capital contributions and non-administrative transfers less Operating expenses excluding depreciation, ROI and franchise fees. - Official Statement A Preliminary Official Statement or a Final Official Statement, as applicable. - Paying Agent An agent of the issuer with responsibility for timely payment of principal and interest to bond holders. - Preliminary Official Statement (POS) The POS is a preliminary version of the Final Official Statement which is used by an issuer or underwriters to describe the proposed issue of municipal securities prior to the determination of the interest rate(s) and offering prices(s).
+New Board members are selected by the MSRB pursuant to the method set forth in Board rules. - Negotiated Sale A sale of securities in which the terms of sale are determined through negotiation between the issuer and the purchaser, typically an underwriter, without competitive bidding. - Net Interest Cost The average interest cost of a bond issue calculated on the basis of simple interest. - Paying Agent An agent of the issuer with responsibility for timely payment of principal and interest to bond holders.

+- Preliminary Official Statement (POS) The POS is a preliminary version of the official statement which is used by an issuer or underwriters to describe the proposed issue of municipal securities prior to the determination of the interest rate(s) and offering prices(s).
 The preliminary official statement, also called a "red herring", often is examined by potential purchasers prior to making an investment decision. - Present Value The value of a future amount or stream of revenues or expenditures in current dollars. - Private Business Use Private business use occurs whenever tax-exempt obligation proceeds are used to benefit any entity other than a state or local government, including non-profit corporations and the federal government.
 In simple terms, an issue of tax-exempt obligations may lose their tax-exempt status if (i) more than 10% of the proceeds of the obligations are to be used for any private business use and the payment of the principal of, or the interest, on more than 10% of the proceeds of the obligations is secured by or payable from property used for a private business use or (ii) the amount of the proceeds of the obligations used to make loans to borrowers other than state and local governments exceeds the lesser of 5% of the proceeds or \$5 million. - Refunding An advance refunding is a refunding that occurs more than 90 days before the call date of the refunded bonds, and a current refunding is a refunding that occurs 90 days or less before the call date.
 A refunding is a process of selling a new issue of securities to obtain funds needed to retire existing securities.
-Debt refunding is done to extend maturity and/or to reduce debt service cost.
+Debt refunding is done to extend maturity and/or to reduce debt service cost. - Retail Buyer Individual investors. - Revenue Bond A bond which is payable from a specific source of revenue and to which the full faith and credit of an issuer with taxing power is not pledged.
+Revenue bonds are payable from identified sources of revenue, and do not permit the bondholders to compel a jurisdiction to pay debt service from any other source.
+Pledged revenues often are derived from the operation of an enterprise activity.
+Generally, no voter approval is required prior to issuance of such obligations. - SEC Securities and Exchange Commission. - SID State Information Depository. - Secondary Market The market in which bonds are sold after their initial sale in the new issue market. - Senior Lien Bonds Bonds having a prior or first claim on pledged revenues. - Serial Bonds A bond issue in which the principal is repaid in periodic installments over the issue's life.